My tenancy didn't go ahead but the landlord won't return my holding deposit – what can I do to get it back?

 - You were unable to start the tenancy after 14 days despite your best efforts

-- The terms you were offered were unfair
+- You didn't want to start the tenancy because the terms you were offered were unreasonable

 The landlord can retain the holding deposit if you: